Read This First

 What else could explain the intelligence-and-leftism correlation?

-In plain terms: The correlation between higher intelligence and left-wing beliefs can be influenced by a variety of factors beyond a straightforward causation from intelligence to political ideology.
+At the center is a simpler claim: The correlation between higher intelligence and left-wing beliefs can be influenced by a variety of factors beyond a straightforward causation from intelligence to political ideology.

 The methodological question in Intelligence & Political Leanings is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.